S.Koreas Single-person Households Hit Record High In 2021 - UrduPoint

 S.Korea's Single-person Households Hit Record High In 2021

 SEOUL, Dec.
-7 (UrduPoint / Pakistan Point News - 7th Dec, 2022 ) --:.The number of single-person households in South Korea hit a new record high in 2021 as young people delayed marriages, statistical office data showed Wednesday.
+8 (UrduPoint / Pakistan Point News - 8th Dec, 2022 ) --:The number of single-person households in South Korea hit a new record high in 2021 as young people delayed marriages, statistical office data showed Thursday.

 The proportion of one-person households to the total families reached a fresh high of 33.4 percent in 2021, up 1.7 percentage points from the previous year, according to Statistics Korea.